 Relocation to Luxembourg

 Nestled between Belgium, France and Germany, lies the Grand Duchy of Luxembourg.
-Although the general public primarily knows Luxembourg as a financial centre focussed on investment funds and wealth management, it is also considered quite an attractive jurisdiction to relocate to.
-Not only wealthy families from the neighbouring countries opt to relocate to Luxembourg, but also people from further away are showing an increased interest in this jurisdiction.
+Although the general public primarily knows Luxembourg as a financial centre focused on investment funds and wealth management, it is also considered an attractive jurisdiction to relocate to.

 +41 58 819 65 50